xlab-si/ServiceNow_CMDB/README.md

     - created\_by: "String",
   - Click `Add`.

+### Importing the dialogs for the ServiceNow datastore methods

+- Navigate to `Automation -> Embedded Automate -> Customization`.

+- Under `Import`, select the dialogs yaml file and click `Upload`:

+  - Under `Import Service Dialogs`, check all the dialogs and click `Commit`.

 ### Creating Add ServiceNow Incident Button

 - Navigate to `Automation -> Embedded Automate -> Customization`.